 The Tulane Career Services Center (CSC), offers programs and services that encourage students to explore careers, learn and apply career decision-making skills, gain professional experiences while enrolled at Tulane, and, promotes interaction among students and members of professional communities.
 The Center embraces a career coaching model that allows staff to work with students in an outcomes-focused manner throughout their Tulane years.
 By offering a comprehensive career decision-making and career-planning instructional program, students are presented with opportunities and support systems that engage them actively in their own career management.
-Regardless of the students’ level of decidedness about their career decisions, center staff work with students to help with self assessments, market and occupational exploration, gaining experiences through internships, assistant ships, and community service and developing job search strategies.
+Center staff work with students to help with self assessments, market and occupational exploration, gaining experiences through internships, assistant ships, and community service and developing job search strategies.

 To find out more about the CSC visit http://hiretulanegrads.com, stop by the CSC offices in the Collins C. Diboll Complex, or call at 504-865-5107.